-In conclusion, the current economic and heath crisis impact diet quality and food security, and this raises concerns about long term impacts on access to and affordability of nutrient-rich, healthy diets and their health implications (40,41,55).
-Women and individuals with a low socio-economic are the most at risk of food insecurity.
-Social safety nets can be effective to protect them and must be urgently implemented.
-We advocate for improved data collection to identify vulnerable groups and measure how interventions are successful in protecting them.
+Conclusion: The current economic and heath crisis impacted diet quality and food security.
+This raises concerns about long term impacts on access to and affordability of nutrient-rich, healthy diets and their health implications.
+Women and individuals with a low socio-economic are likely to be the most at risk https://doi.org/10.1016/j.clnu.2021.08.015